-In circumstances where a child has an unexplained or suspicious injury that requires urgent medical attention, the CP referral process should not delay the administration of first aid or emergency medical assistance.
-If a student is thought to be at immediate risk because of parental violence, intoxication, substance abuse, mental illness or threats to remove the child during the school day, for example, urgent Police intervention will be requested.
+In circumstances where a student has an unexplained or suspicious injury that requires urgent medical attention, the Child Protection referral process should not delay the administration of first aid or emergency medical assistance.
+If a student is thought to be at immediate risk because of parental violence, intoxication, substance abuse, mental illness or threats to remove the student during the school day, for example, urgent Police intervention will be requested.

-Where a student sustains a physical injury or is distressed as a result of reported chastisement, or alleges that they have been chastised by the use of an implement or substance, this will immediately be reported for investigation.
+Where a student sustains a physical injury or is distressed as a result of reported or threatened chastisement, or alleges that they have been chastised by the use of an implement or substance, this will immediately be reported for investigation.